embs/msm/README.md

 components:

 - msm-sc: a container sidecar service for each service relying on msm
+  - msm-jsc: the current (Java) implementation for the sidecar
+- msm-sdw: a listener for services arrivals who writes to etcd

 Head for the component subdir for more info about them (inside their READMEs).